 When conducting their reviews, WWP encourages the Working Group to expand the types of conditions it considers for association with burn pits and other toxic substances present on post-9/11 deployments beyond the two categories of presumptive conditions established by the PACT Act - respiratory conditions and cancers.
-While these categories of conditions are closely associated to exposure to airborne hazards, they do not capture the full range of illnesses that exposed post-9/11 veterans are experiencing.
+And while these categories of conditions are closely associated to exposure to airborne hazards, they do not capture the full range of illnesses that exposed post-9/11 veterans are experiencing.
 In our most recent Annual Warrior Survey, the health condition veterans most commonly believed to be associated with their toxic exposure was neurological problems (35.1%).
 Hypertension (33.2%), Chronic Multisymptom Illness (24.4%), immune system problems (10.5%), and liver conditions (7.8%) were also conditions that veterans commonly believe are associated with exposures while in service.
-WWP looks forward to working with VA to help identify these and other conditions that we believe warrant further consideration.